 With the recycling of battery waste generating harmful pollutants, hydrometallurgy, which uses water as a solvent for extraction, is increasingly being explored as a possible alternative.

-The NTU team found that combining oven-dried orange peel ground into a powder and citric acid, a weak organic acid found in citrus fruits, can achieve the same goal.
+The NTU team found that combining oven-dried orange peel ground into a powder and citric acid, a weak organic acid found in citrus fruits, can accomplish the same goal.

 In laboratory experiments, the team found that their approach successfully extracted about 90% cobalt, lithium, nickel and manganese from spent lithium ion batteries, an effectiveness comparable to the approach using hydrogen peroxide.